permguard/permguard/site/content/docs/0.1/core-elements/zones/identities.md

 A `User` is an identity representing a single person or **Function Identifier (FID)** with specific permissions.

-The name can be either a valid **PermGuard** name or an email address.
+The name can be either a valid **Permguard** name or an email address.

 ```json
 {